 Configure Amazon IoT logging

-When considering how to configure your Amazon IoT logging, the default logging configuration determines how Amazon IoT activity will be logged unless specified otherwise.
+When considering how to configure your Amazon IoT logging, the account-level logging configuration determines how Amazon IoT activity will be logged unless specified otherwise.
 Starting out, you might want to obtain detailed logs with a default log level of INFO or DEBUG.
-After reviewing the initial logs, you can change the default log level to a less verbose level such as WARN or ERROR and set a more verbose resource-specific log level on resources that might need more attention.
+After reviewing the initial logs, you can change the default log level to a less verbose level such as WARN or ERROR at account or event level and set a more verbose resource-specific log level on resources that might need more attention.
 Log levels can be changed whenever you want.

 This topic covers cloud-side logging in Amazon IoT.
 For information on device-side logging and monitoring, see Upload device-side logs to CloudWatch.